 A beautiful day

-So far, this was the most beautiful day with a lot of various landscapes, like rocks, sand and jungle kind of landscapes.
+So far, this was the most beautiful day with a lot of various landscapes, like rocks, sand, and jungle.
 All very green.
 At one part you even walk on a natural border.
 On the right side, you see the dry and yellowish scenery and on the left side, you see beautiful green trees.